gavinhoward/bc/README.md

 Files:

 	install.sh       Install script.
+	karatsuba.py     Script for distro and package maintainers to find the optimal Karatsuba number.
 	LICENSE.md       A Markdown form of the BSD 0-clause License.
 	Makefile         The Makefile.
 	NOTICE.md        List of contributors and copyright owners.